mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 ## Lessons learned

-### There's a hidden-stress in being responsible for low-latency responses
+### There's a hidden-stress in low-latency responses

 Deliberately designed not to be a low-latency business.
 Nobody carries a pager.
 Nothing has to happen within minutes.